open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 var _privateField = new WeakMap();
 ```

-So now it work 💪
+And it works 💪
-It only compiles the private fields and not everything 👍
+It only compiles the private fields and not everything 👌

-However if you now go back to chrome you will see that it is now compiled there as well...
+However, if you now go back to chrome you will see that it is now compiled there as well...

 To summarize in order to be able to work and debug code in all the browser we want to support we basically have 2 options.